extension/publish/wp-content/plugins/simple-social-buttons/readme.txt

 = How about support? =

 Follow me at Twitter [@rabinek](http://twitter.com/rabinek "Paweł Rabinek na Twitter") or send me a mention.
 I'll reply as soon as I get it.
-You can also visit my [SEO Blog](http://blog.rabinek.pl "Paweł Rabinek - Blog SEO") (in polish).
+You can also visit my blog [Rabinek.pl](http://www.rabinek.pl/ "Paweł Rabinek - Blog SEO") (in polish).

 = Is there a template tag for custom install? =